homeday-de/homeday-blocks/src/services/README.md

 ## Scrolling
-We provide a collection of fuctions to manage elements position and the page scrolling.
+We provide a collection of functions to manage elements position and the page scrolling.

 ### elOffset
 Given an element, returns its sizing and position from the top left of the document.